 The list will help you shortlist a number of enterprise blockchain frameworks.
 From there, you need to make a decision based on your requirements.
-Choosing an enterprise blockchain framework can be tricky — and that’s why it is important to look for different elements before making a choice.
+Therefore, choosing an enterprise blockchain framework can be tricky — and that’s why it is important to look for different elements before making a choice.

 - Community: A thriving community can help you cope with issues and growth.
 As an enterprise, you should always ask how large and impactful the framework community is?

 - License: As an enterprise, you need to double-check the framework license.
 Ask yourself questions such as it is free to use?
 If yes, does it have some limitations?
-These questions will equip yourself to make the right decisions.
-Using a framework with limited usage or wrong licensing term can easily hamper the long-term growth of your organization
+These questions will equip you to make the right decisions.
+Using a framework with limited usage or wrong licensing term can easily hamper the long-term growth of your organization.

 - Support model: Frameworks require constant support.
-If it receives support from a large corporation, then you may want to give it a try as it means it has a better rate of survival in the long term.
+If it receives support from a large corporation, you may want to give it a try as it means it has a better survival rate in the long term.

 - Roadmap: Does the framework you are choosing have a clearly defined roadmap?
 If it does, then check out what they have to offer in the future.